Service Learning and X2Vol

 - Direct Service: Working with youth through education / recreation programs, working with senior citizens, working with sick or disabled individuals, working with immigrant populations, preparing / serving food for others.

 - Indirect Service: collecting / distributing food items or clothing, organizing fundraisers for special causes or events, engaging in neighborhood beautification projects, engaging in local conservation efforts.

 - Advocacy: informing the public about a variety of issues, working with local political organizations, speaking on behalf of underrepresented segments of the community.

 x2VOL is the tool that FCPS uses to support students with finding, tracking, and verifying service hours electronically.
 Students log in to x2VOL through Naviance.

 - Volunteer hours must be logged in x2VOL and verified by an adult point of contact (POC) before they can be approved by a CVHS administrator.
-Hours can NOT be verified by a parent unless there are special circumstances (ie. parent is the coach, Girl Scout leader, etc).
+Hours can NOT be verified by a parent unless there are special circumstances (ie. parent is the Scout leader, etc).
 State that exception in your submission.

 - Students must provide a description of the service and a brief reflection on their experience and how it aligns with service learning initiatives.